galaxyproject/planemo-ci-action/README.md

 Assumptions on the repository
 -----------------------------

-Two files `.tt_skip` and `.tt_biocontainer_skip` must be present.
-They may contain path (or prefixes of paths).
+Two files `.tt_skip` and `.tt_biocontainer_skip` containing paths (or prefixes of paths) can be used to skip or modify the testing for tools.

-Tools in a path that has a prefix in:
+Tools/workflows in a path that has a prefix in:

 - `.tt_skip` are ignored in all modes
 - `.tt_biocontainer_skip` are not tested using containers but conda is used for resolving requirements.

-Tools and tool repositories are discovered in all directories, except for `packages/` and `deprecated/`.
+Tools and workflows are discovered in all directories, except for `packages/` and `deprecated/`.
 These directories may be absent.

 Setup mode
 ----------